PTB-MR/mrpro/docs/source/contributor_guide.rst

 **examples**
     Python scripts showcasing how MRpro can be used.
 Any data needed has to be available from an online repository (e.g. zenodo) such that it can be automatically downloaded.
-The scripts are automatically translated to jupyter notebooks using GitHub actions.
     Individual cells should be indicated with ``# %%``.
 For markdown cells use ``# %% [markdown]``.
-    The translation from python script to jupyter notebook is done using `jupytext <https://jupytext.readthedocs.io/en/latest/>`_ .
+    The translation from python script to jupyter notebook is done in pre-commit (locally and and on GitHub) using `jupytext <https://jupytext.readthedocs.io/en/latest/>`_ .
 See their documentation for more details.

     After translating the scripts to notebooks, the notebooks are run and their output is converted to html and added to this documentation in the *Examples* section.

-    We are not using notebooks directly because if contributors forget to clear all cells prior to committing then the content of the notebook is also version controlled with git which makes things very messy.
+    All output cells in the notebooks are automatically cleared, and only cleared notebooks should be added to the repository.

 **mrpro/src**
     Main code for this package